 Last but not least, being more present means seeing magnificence in the mundane.

-“Joy can be found in the smallest of moments,” Elizabeth explains.
-“Take time to notice nature, such as a fluttering butterfly or the rustling of leaves in the trees.
-Even for a moment, it’s so rewarding.”
+“Joy can be found in the smallest of moments,” Winkler explains.
+“Take time to notice nature, such as a fluttering butterfly or the rustling of leaves in the trees—even for a moment, it’s so rewarding.”

 Of course, this act of observation and tuning in can easily apply to any experience that arises throughout your day.

 The benefits of staying present aren’t only for New Age enthusiasts or the spiritually enlightened.
 You don’t need to aspire to Buddha-like levels of sagacity and stillness.